Nehonix-Team/XyPriss/mods/ACPES/README.md

 Contributions are welcome!
 Please read our [Contributing Guide](./CONTRIBUTING.md) for details on our code of conduct and development process.

-## Security

-For security issues, please email security@xypriss.com instead of using the issue tracker.

 ## Changelog

 See [CHANGELOG.md](./CHANGELOG.md) for version history and changes.

-> **Migration Notice**: The XyPriss library is the separated version of FortifyJS accessible via [the link](https://github.com/nehonix/FortifyJS) or using `npm install fortify2-js`.
-The FortifyJS library will be deprecated soon, so start moving from it to XyPriss for future improvements.